sifting/io

 The half-spread is the larger of two real signals: the volume-and-reputation-weighted average of what venues are actually quoting, and the cross-venue disagreement (the MAD of venue mids).
 The second term means the spread widens automatically in fast markets, exactly when a real spread should, and we apply no artificial floor, so it is never pinned tighter than the market warrants.
 A light smoothing keeps it from flickering tick to tick.

 This is a representative reference spread, not a claim of executable depth at our quote.
-We label it as such, because a trading desk will know the difference instantly and we would rather be the vendor that said so first.
+We label it as such, because a trading desk will know the difference instantly and we would rather say so ourselves than have a desk find it.

 Measured vs. derived